 Workplace productivity may seem like a simple enough concept on the surface—it’s getting stuff done at your business, right?
-Well, sometimes it’s not quite that simple.
+Well, sometimes it’s not quite that clear-cut.
 A few more factors to consider enable you to understand your workplace’s productivity and find ways to impact it positively.

 Standard definitions of workplace productivity tend to focus on how much work is completed at a specific place (your office) within a particular time frame.
 This can be quantified by looking at the output per hour worked or the output per worker over a set amount of time.

 However, both of these metrics are a little limiting to get to the bottom of your workplace’s productivity.
 You need to look at the type of work being done as well.
 It’s not simply about outputting as much as possible, but rather about ensuring the right work is achieved by employees who bring their full energy and unique experience to the table.

 Workplace productivity is, simply put, getting your business’s tasks done efficiently in the shortest time span possible.

-Low or inefficient workplace productivity means that work isn’t getting done, and measuring it lets you know this!
+First, low or inefficient workplace productivity means that work isn’t getting done, and measuring it lets you know this!
 What’s more, if employees feel like they aren’t being meaningfully productive—and are instead doing “busy work” such as sitting in pointless meetings—it can seriously impact morale, which can lead to low employee retention or staff burnout.

 Improved- or high-workplace productivity, on the other hand, is about making the most of the resources you already have, which can boost your business without any extra investment.
 What’s more, employees engaged in meaningful work means better morale and all the benefits that come with it.